-(a) The following describes the nature and purpose of each reserve within owners' equity:
+- (a) The following describes the nature and purpose of each reserve within owners' equity: - The amount relates to subscription for share capital in excess of Share premium nominal value.

-Share premium

-The amount relates to subscription for share capital in excess of nominal value.
 The application of the share premium account is governed by clause 150 of the Company's bye-laws and the Companies Act 1981 of Bermuda.

-Contributed surplus reserve

-The amount arose from the capital reduction, cancellation of share premium and part of which has been set-off against the accumulated losses of the Company as at 31 December 2004 pursuant to a capital reorganisation.
+Contributed surplus The amount arose from the capital reduction, cancellation of share reserve premium and part of which has been set-off against the accumulated losses of the Company as at 31 December 2004 pursuant to a capital reorganisation.
 Under the Companies Act 1981 of Bermuda, the Company may make distributions to its owners out of the contributed surplus reserve.

-Share-based payment reserve

-The reserve comprises the fair value of the actual or estimated number of unexercised share options granted to employees and non-employees of the Group recognised in accordance with the accounting policy adopted for share-based payments in note 4(q).

-Shares held for share award scheme reserve

-The shares held for share award scheme is the consideration paid, including any directly attributable incremental costs for purchase of shares under the Share Award Scheme, in accordance with the accounting policy set out in Note 4(r).

-Property revaluation reserve

-Gains/losses arising on revaluing the identifiable assets and liabilities of existing subsidiaries when the Group further acquired the equity interest in the subsidiaries from non-controlling shareholders prior to 1 January 2007.

-Merger reserve

-The amount represents the difference between the fair value of combined capital of the Company and the carrying value of the assets and liabilities of the subsidiaries transferred to the Group pursuant to the acquisition of 100% interests in Long World Trading Limited.

-Statutory reserves

-In accordance with relevant rules and regulations concerning foreign investment enterprise established in the PRC and the articles of association, PRC subsidiaries of the Company were required to make appropriations from net profit to the reserve fund, staff and workers' bonus and welfare fund and enterprise expansion fund, after offsetting accumulated losses from prior years, and before profit distributions are made to investors.
+Share-based payment The reserve comprises the fair value of the actual or estimated number reserve of unexercised share options granted to employees and non-employees of the Group recognised in accordance with the accounting policy adopted for share-based payments in note 4(q).
+Shares held for The shares held for share award scheme is the consideration paid, share award including any directly attributable incremental costs for purchase scheme reserve of shares under the Share Award Scheme, in accordance with the accounting policy set out in Note 4(r).
+Property revaluation Gains/losses arising on revaluing the identifiable assets and liabilities reserve of existing subsidiaries when the Group further acquired the equity interest in the subsidiaries from non-controlling shareholders prior to 1 January 2007.
+Merger reserve The amount represents the difference between the fair value of combined capital of the Company and the carrying value of the assets and liabilities of the subsidiaries transferred to the Group pursuant to the acquisition of 100% interests in Long World Trading Limited.
+In accordance with relevant rules and regulations concerning foreign Statutory reserves investment enterprise established in the PRC and the articles of association, PRC subsidiaries of the Company were required to make appropriations from net profit to the reserve fund, staff and workers' bonus and welfare fund and enterprise expansion fund, after offsetting accumulated losses from prior years, and before profit distributions are made to investors.
 The percentage of profits to be appropriated to the above three funds are solely determined by the board of directors, except that being a wholly foreign-owned enterprise, transfer of 10% of the net profit for each year to the statutory reserves is mandatory until the accumulated total of the fund reaches 50% of its registered capital.
 During the current and prior years, the Group has not made any appropriations to the staff and workers' bonus and welfare fund and enterprise expansion fund.

-Foreign exchange reserve

-The amount represents gains/losses arising from the translation of the financial statements of foreign operations.
-The reserve is dealt with in accordance with the accounting policy set out in note 4(o).
+Foreign exchange The amount represents gains/losses arising from the translation of the financial statements of foreign operations.
+The reserve is dealt with in reserve - Capital reserve The amount represents the portion of contribution from the noncontrolling shareholders of a subsidiary attributable to owners of the Company.

+accordance with the accounting policy set out in note 4(o).